WHYTEWYLL/exponential/README.md

 > At Flipside, this helped us close over $3M in data services.
 In my free time, I explore other fields, looking for useful patterns to apply later.
 ---

-## About [Your Name]
+## About Juan

-I'm Juan.
-I've been working in data and AI for the past 8 years, across industries like banking, retail, and open source blockchain infrastructure.
-My experience spans AI, crypto, and analytics.
-I get excited about solving hard problems and building things that actually get used.
+A Madrilenian with 8 years of experience in data and AI, working across banking, retail, and open-source blockchain infrastructure.
+Skilled in AI, crypto, and analytics, driven by a passion for solving tough problems and building tools people actually use.

 ### Main Achievements